Snowbirds (aerobatic team): Aircraft replacement

-Due to the age of the Tutors (developed in the 1950s, first flown in 1960, and accepted by the RCAF in 1963), a 2003 Department of National Defence study recommended that the procurement process to replace the aircraft should begin immediately so the aircraft could be retired by 2010 because of obsolescence issues that would affect the aircraft’s viability.
+Due to the age of the Tutors (developed in the 1950s, first flown in 1960, and accepted by the RCAF in 1963), a 2003 Department of National Defence study recommended that the procurement process to replace the aircraft should begin immediately so the aircraft could be retired by 2010 because of obsolescence issues that would affect the aircraft's viability.
 The report mentions that "with each passing year, the technical, safety and financial risk associated with extending the Tutor into its fifth decade and beyond, will escalate".
 Some concerns include the inevitability of metal fatigue and parts failure, outdated ejection seats and antiquated avionics.
 There has also been criticism about the aircraft not being representative of a modern air force.

 A 2008 review recommended that the Tutors' life could be extended to 2020 because of cost concerns related to purchasing new aircraft, and a 2015 report called "CT-114 Life Extension Beyond 2020", outlined planned upgrades to extend the life of the Tutor beyond 2020.
 These planned upgrades included replacing the ejection seats and wing components, and updating the brakes.

-The Government of Canada had plans to replace the Tutors with new aircraft between 2026 and 2035 via the Snowbird Aircraft Replacement Project whose aim was "to satisfy the operational requirement to provide the mandated Government of Canada aerobatic air demonstration capability to Canadian and North American audiences.".
+The Government of Canada had plans to replace the Tutors with new aircraft between 2026 and 2035 via the Snowbird Aircraft Replacement Project whose aim was "to satisfy the operational requirement to provide the mandated Government of Canada aerobatic air demonstration capability to Canadian and North American audiences".
 The preliminary estimated cost was $500 million to $1.5 billion.
 Official sources were quoted: "The chosen platform must be configurable to the 431 (AD) Squadron standard, including a smoke system, luggage capability and a unique paint scheme.
 The platform must also be interchangeable with the training fleet to ensure the hard demands of show performances can be distributed throughout the aircraft fleet."
-However, the Snowbird Aircraft Replacement Project was discontinued and replaced by the Tutor Life Extension Program implemented by a contractor (L3 Harris) that is meant to extend the use of the Tutor fleet to 2030.
+However, the Snowbird Aircraft Replacement Project was discontinued and replaced by the Tutor Life Extension Program implemented by a contractor (L3Harris) that is meant to extend the use of the Tutor fleet to 2030.
 The Tutors will receive modernized avionics to comply with regulations and permit the team to continue flying in North America.
-The glass cockpit canopies will also be upgraded.
+The Tutors’ escape system, which includes parachutes and harness will also be upgraded, and canopy designs will be assessed.

+A 2024 decision by the Department of National Defence to consider retiring costly older equipment will affect the Snowbirds.
+The defence minister is concerned that the Tutor has finally “aged out” and mentioned that the aircraft is “well past its utility.”
+The minister is also concerned about safety issues.
+The government intends to keep the Snowbirds, albeit with better aircraft.
+The defence minister has asked the RCAF to start searching for a potential replacement aircraft and the Department of National Defence is in the process of "examining a number of capabilities".